aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

    - Via AWS console
      - Store a new secret, and select `Other type of secrets`, `Plaintext`
      - Paste your secret with no formatting no leading or trailing spaces (i.e. completely remove the example text)
-     - Select the key you created above (`PBMMAccel-Source-Bucket-Key`),
+     - Select the key you created above (`ASEA-Source-Bucket-Key`),
      - Set the secret name to `accelerator/github-token` (case sensitive)
      - Select `Disable rotation`

+**CodeCommit** (more complex options)

+- Multiple options exist for downloading the GitHub Accelerator codebase and pushing it into CodeCommit.
+As this option is only for advanced users, detailed instructions are not provided.

+1. In your AWS Organization Management account, open CodeCommit and create a new repository named `aws-secure-environment-accelerator`
+2. Go to GitHub and download the repository `Source code` zip or tarball for the [release](https://github.com/aws-samples/aws-secure-environment-accelerator/releases) you wish to deploy
+3. Push the extracted codebase into the newly created CodeCommit repository
+4. Set the default CodeCommit branch for the new repository to main
+5. Create a branch following the Accelerator naming format for your release (i.e. `release/v1.5.0`)

 ### 2.3.3.
 AWS Internal (Employee) Accounts Only

 If deploying to an internal AWS employee account, to successfully install the solution with the 3rd party firewalls, you need to enable Private Marketplace (PMP) before starting:

 1. In the Organization Management account go here: https://aws.amazon.com/marketplace/privatemarketplace/create
-2. Click Create Marketplace, and wait for activation to complete
+2. Click `Create a Private Marketplace`, and wait for activation to complete
-3. Go to the "Account Groups" sub-menu and add the Management/root account number in `Associate AWS account`
+3. Go to the "Account Groups" sub-menu, click `Create account group`
+4. Enter an Account Group Title (i.e. `Default`) and `Add` the Management/root account number in `Associate AWS account`
-4. Use the default experience `New Private Marketplace`
+5. Associate the default experience `New Private Marketplace`, then click `Create account group` and wait for it to create
-5. Go to "Experiences" sub-menu, "Settings" sub-tab, and click the `Not Live` slider to make it `Live`
+6. Go to "Experiences" sub-menu, select `New Private Marketplace`
+7. Select the "Settings" sub-tab, and click the `Not Live` slider to make it `Live` and wait for it to complete
-6. Ensure the `Software requests` slider is set to `Requests off`
+8. Ensure the `Software requests` slider is set to `Requests off` and wait for it to complete
-7. Change the name field (i.e. append `-PMP`) and change the color, so it is clear PMP is enabled for users
+9. Change the name field (i.e. append `-PMP`) and change the color, so it is clear PMP is enabled for users, click `Update`
-8. Go to the "Products" sub-tab (in "Experiences"), then select the "All AWS Marketplace products" nested sub-tab
+10. Go to the "Products" sub-tab, then select the `All AWS Marketplace products` nested sub-tab
-9. Search Private Marketplace for Fortinet products and select
+11. Search Private Marketplace for the Fortinet or CHeckpoint products and select

 - `Fortinet FortiGate (BYOL) Next-Generation Firewall` and
-   - `Fortinet FortiManager (BYOL) Centralized Security Management`
+- `Fortinet FortiManager (BYOL) Centralized Security Management` **or**
+- `CloudGuard Network Security for Gateway Load Balancer - BYOL` and
+- `Check Point Security Management (BYOL)`

-10. Select "Add" in the top right
+12. Select "Add" in the top right

 - Due to PMP provisioning delays, this sometimes fails when attempted immediately following enablement of PMP or if adding each product individually - retry after 20 minutes.

-11. While not used in this account, you must now subscribe to the two subscriptions and accept the EULA for each product (you will need to do the same in the perimeter account, once provisioned below)
+13. While not used in this account, you must now subscribe to the two subscriptions and accept the EULA for each product (you will need to do the same in the perimeter account, once provisioned below)
     - If you are deploying in any region except ca-central-1 or wish to switch to a different license type, you need the new AMI id's.
 After successfully subscribing, continue one more step and click the “Continue to Configuration”.
-When you get the below screen, select your region and version (v6.4.6 recommended at this time).
+When you get the below screen, select your region and version (Fortinet v6.4.6, Checkpoint Mgmt R81.10-335.883 and CloudGuard R80.40-294.374 recommended at this time).
 Marketplace will provide the required AMI id.
 Document the two AMI id's, as you will need to update them in your config.json file below.

 ![New AMI ID](img/new-ami-id.png)

 ## 2.4.
 Basic Accelerator Configuration

 1. Select a sample config file as a baseline starting point
    - **IMPORTANT: Use a config file from the Github code branch you are deploying from, as valid parameters change over time.
-The `main` branch is NOT the current release and often will not work with the GA release.**
+The `main` branch is NOT the current release and often will not work with the GA releases.**
    - sample config files can be found in [this](../../reference-artifacts/SAMPLE_CONFIGS/) folder;
    - descriptions of the sample config files and customization guidance can be found [here](./customization-index.md);
-   - unsure where to start, use the [`config.lite-example.json`](../../reference-artifacts/SAMPLE_CONFIGS/config.lite-example.json) file;
+   - unsure where to start, use the `config.lite-XXX-example.json`, where XXX is VPN for Fortinet, GWLB for Checkpoint and NFW for AWS;
    - These configuration files can be used, as-is, with only minor modification to successfully deploy the sample architectures;
+   - A _Beta_ GUI based config file editor is available for download with the v1.5.0 release
+     - it is NOT production ready, please compare the before and after config files and ensure only desired changes were made to your config before proceeding;
    - On upgrades, compare your deployed configuration file with the latest branch configuration file for any new or changed parameters;
 2. At minimum, you MUST update the AWS account names and email addresses in the sample file:
    - For existing accounts, they _must_ match identically to both the account names and email addresses defined in AWS Organizations;
    - For new accounts, they must reflect the new account name/email you want created;
    - All new AWS accounts require a unique email address which has never before been used to create an AWS account;
    - When updating the budget or SNS notification email addresses within the sample config, a single email address for all is sufficient;
-   - Update the IP addresses in the SSOAuthUnapprovedIPMetric filter with your on-premise IP ranges;
+   - Update the IP address in the "alarm-not-ip" variable with your on-premise IP ranges (used for the AWS-SSO-Authentication-From-Unapproved-IP alarm);
    - For a test deployment, the remainder of the values can be used as-is;
    - While it is generally supported, we recommend not adding more than 1 or 2 workload accounts to the config file during the initial deployment as it will increase risks of hitting a limit.
 Once the Accelerator is successfully deployed, add the additional accounts to the config file and rerun the state machine.
-3. A successful deployment of the prescriptive architecture requires VPC access to 7 AWS endpoints, you cannot remove both the perimeter firewalls (all public endpoints) and the 7 required central VPC endpoints from the config file (ec2, ec2messages, ssm, ssmmessages, cloudformation, secretsmanager, kms).
+3. A successful deployment of the prescriptive architecture requires VPC access to 9 AWS endpoints, you cannot remove both the perimeter firewalls (all public endpoints) and the 9 required central VPC endpoints from the config file (ec2, ec2messages, ssm, ssmmessages, cloudformation, secretsmanager, kms, logs, monitoring).
 4. When deploying to regions other than `ca-central-1`, you need to:
-   1. Update the firewall and firewall manager AMI id's to reflect your home regions regional AMI id's (see 1.1.3, item 10) Make sure you select the right version, v6.4.6 is recommended at this time.
+   1. Update the firewall and firewall manager AMI id's to reflect your home regions regional AMI id's (see 2.3.3, item 13) Make sure you select the right version and region per the recommendation in see 2.3.3, item 13.
    2. Validate all the Interface Endpoints defined in your config file are supported in your home region (i.e. Endpoint VPC).
-Remove unsupported entries from the config file.
+Remove unsupported entries from the config file, Add additional as desired.
 5. Create an S3 bucket in your Organization Management account with versioning enabled `your-bucket-name`
    - you must supply this bucket name in the CFN parameters _and_ in the config file (`global-options\central-bucket`)
    - the bucket name _must_ be the same in both spots
-   - the bucket should be `S3-KMS` encrypted using the `PBMMAccel-Source-Bucket-Key` created above
+   - the bucket must be `S3-KMS` encrypted using the `ASEA-Source-Bucket-Key` created above
 6. Place your customized config file(s), named `config.json` (or `config.yaml`), in your new bucket
-7. Place the firewall configuration and license files in the folder and path defined in the config file, if defined in the config file
+7. If required, place the firewall configuration and license files in the folder and path defined in the config file
-   - i.e. `firewall/firewall-example.txt`, `firewall/license1.lic` and `firewall/license2.lic`
+   - For Fortinet: `firewall/firewall-example.txt`, `firewall/license1.lic` and `firewall/license2.lic`
      - We have made several samples available [here](../../reference-artifacts/Third-Party): `./reference-artifacts/Third-Party/`
      - Both samples comprise an active / active firewall pair.
 Until recently we only brought up one tunnel per firewall, you now also have an example which brings up both tunnels per firewall
+     - If you updated your perimeter VPC subnet names, you must also make these changes in your firewall-example.txt file
      - If you don't have any license files, update the config file with an empty array (`"license": []`).
 Do NOT use the following: `[""]`.
+   - For AWS Network Firewall: `firewall/nfw-example‎-policy.json`
 8. Place any defined certificate files in the folder and path defined in the config file
    - i.e. `certs/example1-cert.key`, `certs/example1-cert.crt`
    - Sample available [here](../../reference-artifacts/Certs-Sample/): `./reference-artifacts/Certs-Sample/*`